• HOME

 5 POINTS

-With most striker fired pistols coming in around the $500 mark, this one is at 2.75 times that, putting out of the price range I feel most people would pay for it.
+With most striker fired pistols coming in around the $500 mark, this one is at 2.75 times that, putting out of the price range I feel most people would pay for a self defense handgun.

 3 POINTS